6.1 Working Collaboratively

 Suzan Last and Candice Neveu

 Teams are formed in the workplace to enable employees to complete complex projects requiring lots of expertise in a shorter amount of time than it would take for one person to complete.
 It is widely accepted that team synergy and team intelligence leads to greater efficiency and better results in most situations.
 Why, then, are some people reluctant to engage in teamwork?
 Perhaps this reluctance stems from ineffective or dysfunctional teamwork experiences in the past.
 Often the culprit in these situations is not a “poor team player” or an “inability to get along with others.”
-More likely it was caused by one of two things: misaligned goals or confusion over roles.
+More likely it was caused by any or all of the following: misaligned goals, poor planning, or confusion over roles.
 For teamwork to be effective, all members of the team must understand and share the goals of the project, and all members must fully understand their roles—what is expected of them, and how they will be held accountable.
-An effective team leader will make sure that goals and roles are fully understood by all team members.
+The work of the team must also be well planned so that every team member knows when their tasks are to be completed.
+An effective team leader will make sure that goals, timelines, and roles are fully understood by all team members.

 A team, according to McCahan et al., “is a group of people who come together to work in an interrelated manner towards a common goal.”
 They go on to differentiate a team from a group by noting that a team is connected by “a common purpose or goal and the reliance on the skills of all the members to meet the goal” (McCahan et al., 2015, p.
 220).
 In other words, team members see themselves as part of a collective working towards a common goal rather than individuals working on separate tasks that may lead to an end product.
 They establish norms according to which all members must function so as to enable the team to achieve its goal (Bruton & Lumen Learning, n.d.).
 In order to work effectively, team members need to communicate clearly and constructively, and learn how to deal with crises and conflicts that will inevitably arise.